Emergency Response Coordination Centre: Notable examples of UCPM responses

 2022 Russian invasion of Ukraine: Besides the 860 million euros in humanitarian aid, including food, water, essential household items, health care and psychosocial support, that has been allocated by European Commission, an additional 796 million EUR of in-kind assistance and emergency operations have been given via the UCPM.
 The latter includes 145,000 tons of aid, including power generators, medical equipment, temporary shelter units, water treatment stations and specialised equipment for public health risks such as chemical, biological and nuclear threats, as well as more than 2800 completed medevac operations as of June 2024.

-2023 Türkiye-Syria earthquake: On 6 February, Türkiye activated the UCPM following the devastating earthquake that cost the life of more than 54,000 people (48,448 in Türkiye and ~6,000 in Syria).
+2023 Turkey–Syria earthquakes: On 6 February, Turkey activated the UCPM following the devastating earthquake that cost the life of more than 54,000 people (48,448 in Turkey and ~6,000 in Syria).
 In total 23 UCPM participating states offered in-kind assistance, including more than 450,000 shelter items, 130,000 food and 46 million medicinal products.
 In the affected area that encompasses both countries, emergency medical technician (EMT) teams treated over 16,000 patients, and 101 individuals were successfully rescued by UCPM teams on the ground.

-One of the two Dutch firefighting helicopters that were deployed via the UCPM in Spain, in August 2025.

 2025 wildfires in Europe: The 2025 wildfire season had the highest value of cumulative burnt areas ever recorded inside the EU since 2006, exceeding 1 million hectares according to the European Forest Fire Information System (EFFIS).
 As of September 4, 2025, the Union Civil Protection Mechanism (UCPM) has been activated 18 times by 11 different countries this year.
 The response has involved 58 aerial firefighting resources, including 38 airplanes and 20 helicopters, along with the deployment of over 760 personnel.

 Besides responding to emergencies, the UCPM facilitates activities on prevention and preparedness to mitigate the effects of disasters.
 A training programme for civil protection experts from EU Member States and UCPM participating states ensures compatibility and complementary between intervention teams, while large-scale exercises train capacities for specific disasters each year.
 The EU supports and complements prevention and preparedness efforts of its Member States and participating states by focusing on areas where a joint European approach is more effective than separate national actions.
 These include risk assessments to identify disaster risks across the EU, encouraging research to promote disaster resilience and reinforcing early warning tools.

 In addition, to cope with the changing disaster risk landscape, the European Commission, within the UCPM framework, has put forward a Recommendation and a Communication outlining five key objectives to enhance disaster resilience in civil protection.
 These objectives are: 1 - Anticipate, 2 - Prepare, 3 - Alert, 4 - Respond and 5 – Secure, collectively termed the ‘European Disaster Resilience Goals’.
 This initiative aims to strengthen the preparedness of European nations for natural hazards such as earthquakes, floods, and wildfires.